 A white light flooded my eyes as fell out of the portal and onto the hotel room floor.
 The tiny bag I held fell, scattering teeth across the teal and orange carpet.
 Soft, padded feet hit the back of my summer jacket.
 My familiar.
 Her feet treaded up and down the length of my body.
 “Yes, Molly,” I said, breathless.
 “I’m still alive.
 You can get off of me now.”
 The Bengal cat simply meowed in response, moving around on my back even more.

 Light reflected in my eyes from the floor, and I saw the tiny granules of mirror littering the ground.
-“Wait a minute,” I tried to stand, but got small pieces of mirror stuck in my palms.
+“Wait a minute,” I tried to stand but got small pieces of mirror stuck in my palms.
 I tried to pull them out but stopped when I saw my hotel room.
 Moonlight shone in through the closed windows.
 The blinds were strewn about along with half of my closet.
-The wall mirrors along with the bathroom mirror were completely blown out, and the bathroom door itself looked to be halfway off its hinges.
+The wall and bathroom mirrors were completely blown out, and the bathroom door itself looked to be halfway off its hinges.
 “What in the world happened here?”

 I closed the door to Room 911, taking the elevator downstairs to the front desk.
 There was a cute blonde standing there in a dark blue blazer and a name tag saying, “Sheri Lonis”.
 She smiled, her bright green eyes twinkling.
 “Hi!
 How can I help you?”